FabioSangalli/nTLCanalyzer/readme.md

 # Chromatogram Analyzer

 A Python application for analyzing TLC (Thin Layer Chromatography) images and extracting quantitative data.
 The application features a customizable theme system with both light and dark themes.
+It works with various staining methods including iodine, ninhydrin, UV, and other chemical stains commonly used in TLC.

 ## Features

-- Load and process chromatogram images
+- Load and process chromatogram images from files or clipboard
-- Draw multiple profile lines for analysis
+- Draw multiple profile lines for analysis with adjustable band width
-- Extract intensity profiles from images
+- Extract intensity profiles from images with various staining methods
-- Apply filters for signal processing
+- Apply filters for signal processing (Savitzky-Golay, Gaussian smoothing)
-- Detect peaks in chromatograms
+- Detect peaks in chromatograms with adjustable sensitivity
-- Integrate peaks automatically or manually
+- Integrate peaks automatically or manually with baseline correction
 - Fit peaks with Mecozzi asymmetric exponential function
+- Compare multiple chromatograms in a single view
+- Adjust image brightness and contrast for better visualization
-- Save and load analysis data
+- Save and load analysis data in various formats
+- Export results as CSV or images
 - Customizable UI with light and dark themes

 ## Installation